 In total, the federal government owns about 640 million acres, or 28 percent of the U.S. land mass.

-As Robert Nelson's 1984 history of the Sagebrush Rebellion noted:
+As a history of the Sagebrush Rebellion by Robert Nelson in 1984 noted:

 Determining just how big the various federal subsidies are isn't easy, partly because government ownership is scattered across many different agencies and departments.